 - Mrs. Alley had time for the least of us.
 Always, without fail.

 - She made the effort to find the good in others and was, as a result, successful in finding the good in others.

 - She looked for ways to make the world, her small part of it, better, more humane and more kind.

-When I received word of Mrs. Alley’s passing, I felt a twinge of guilt because I hadn’t thought about her in what felt like an age.
+If we sit still long enough to silence the static of our daily lives, I believe we would find that we need little else to recommend us to an uncertain future.When I received word of Mrs. Alley’s passing, I felt a twinge of guilt because I hadn’t thought about her in what felt like an age.
 This moment was fleeting, however, as I quickly recognized that in many ways she had stayed with me all along.
 I believe the most valuable things we pack when we make the move from one stage of life to another are the things that take up no extra space in the suitcase.
 They are also the things that we don’t have to remember to pack.
 They are the things that determine WHO we are, so Mrs. Alley became part of who I am and what I take with me from place to new place.
 When I mentioned this thinking to Ms. Griffin, she offered me one of my favorite gifts to give and to receive—a poem—and so now I offer it to you.

 The Summer-Camp Bus Pulls Away from the Curb